 Thank you so much for the fantastic post!

-Paintbrushes & Arrows is a wonderful book for teaching both point of view and perspective.
-Throughout the entire book, odd numbered chapters are told from Ah-kah’s perspective and even number chapters are told from Callie’s perspective.
-On top of this, Ah-kah’s chapters are told in third person point of view and Callie’s chapters are told in first person point of view.
+Paintbrushes & Arrows is a wonderful book for teaching both points of view and perspective.
+Throughout the entire book, odd-numbered chapters are told from Ah-kah’s perspective and even number chapters are told from Callie’s perspective.
+On top of this, Ah-kah’s chapters are told in the third person point of view and Callie’s chapters are told in the first-person point of view.